WAREHOUSE MARKET

 6. Try to work out the layout design

 Before signing a lease agreement, it is essential to verify whether the intended company activity can be carried out in the given location and specific premises – whether in terms of the zoning plan, approval or technical conditions.
-In the event that structural modifications are required, such as enlarging the office area, modifying access ramps, installing partitions or other interventions in the layout, it is advisable to discuss the scope and cost of such modifications with the owner in advance.
-This is because these costs usually enter into the overall commercial arrangement and may be reflected in the rent, length of contract or other terms of the offer.
+In the event that structural modifications are required, such as enlarging the office area, modifying access ramps, installing partitions, or other interventions in the layout, it is advisable to discuss the scope and cost of such modifications with the owner in advance.
+This is because these costs usually enter into the overall commercial arrangement and may be reflected in the rent, length of contract, or other terms of the offer.

-7. Offers – request Basic Rental Terms and Conditions
+7. Offers – request Head of Terms

 8. Comparison of offers